 Why is preschool good for my child?

 Preschool is an opportunity for social engagement.
-Bridges preschool can help your child learn and apply new skills with a low child-to-adult ratio.
+Our preschool can help your child learn and apply new skills with a low child-to-adult ratio.
 Preschool prepares kids by helping them with play and group attending skills in a typical classroom setting for a less structured classroom routine.

 Social groups provide focused opportunities for your child to make friends and learn to build relationships with other children.

 What is Parent University?